 The most common method of using crack is by heating the rock crystals in a glass pipe to produce vapors that are inhaled.
 The drug is absorbed by the lungs and directly enters the bloodstream.
 Some people smoke crack in a cigarette by sprinkling it on tobacco or marijuana.

 Smoking crack appears to be less dangerous than injecting cocaine in terms of transmission of infections like HIV/AIDS, since it does not expose the user to needles.
-However, crack use is associated with high-risk sexual activity and sex-for-drugs transactions which can contribute to the spread of HIV/AIDS.
+However, crack use is associated with high-risk sexual activity and sex-for-drugs transactions which can contribute to the spread of HIV/AIDS and other sexually transmitted diseases.

-Moreover, although it is a less common method of use, crack is also used as an injectable drug in the United States.
-Injecting crack is preferred by many drug abusers because it increases the intensity and duration of the high.
-Cocaine is a water-soluble powder, which makes it easy to inject.
+Moreover, although it is less commonly used this way, crack is sometimes used as an injectable drug.
+Injecting crack is preferred by many drug users because it increases the intensity and duration of the high.
+However, cocaine is a water-soluble powder, which makes it easy to inject.
 In contrast, drug users who want to inject crack must first transform the crystal rock into a soluble form that can be pulled into a syringe.
 Injection crack users accomplish this with various methods, such as mixing crack with acid (vinegar and lemon juice).
-[10]
+[11]

 Cost of Crack in the United States

-Price, purity, and availability are key factors that drive drug use and addiction over time.
-Crack is widely believed to be cheaper than cocaine.
-This was one of the reasons for the worsening crack problem in the United States in the 1980s.
+Purity, availability, and location are key factors that drive the prices of illegal drugs at any given time.
+Crack is generally believed to be cheaper than cocaine.
+In fact, this was one of the reasons that led to the worsening crack problem in the United States in the 1980s.
 Crack is mostly sold by rock rather than gram weight, and it is difficult to compare crack prices to powder cocaine prices gram-for-gram.
 However, one study that was conducted across more than a dozen US cities revealed that crack is neither more nor less expensive than cocaine.
-[11]
+[12]

 The price of cocaine powder, from which crack is made, has been falling over the years.
 At the same time, the purity of cocaine has been increasing.
-[12]The retail price of crack on the street reflects this change.
-Crack prices can vary greatly depending on availability and purity.
+In 2019 and 2020, the COVID-19 pandemic impacted multiple cocaine trafficking supply lines, but did not impact the overall supply of the drug into the United States from Colombia—the primary source country from which cocaine is smuggled into the US.
+[13] The retail price of crack on the street varies greatly, depending on availability and purity.
 For example, in a low-income neighborhood where many dealers are competing for customers, 1 gram of crack may be available for as little as $20.
-In more affluent areas where users are willing to pay for purer crack, the price can be as high as $100 per gram.
+In more affluent areas, where users are willing to pay more for purer crack, the price can be as high as $100 per gram.

 Effects of Crack

-Over time, the brain adapts to the drug and develops a tolerance to crack.
-This means users need to take bigger, more frequent doses of the drug to experience the same high or obtain relief from withdrawal.
-Taking more of a drug to overcome tolerance accelerates the addictive process.
+In people who use crack cocaine regularly, the brain adapts to the drug and develops a tolerance to it.
+This means users need to take bigger, more frequent doses of the drug to experience the same high or obtain relief from withdrawal symptoms.
+Taking more of the drug to overcome tolerance accelerates the addictive process, making it a vicious cycle that is hard to break out of.

 Crack causes an intense, short-lived high during which the user experiences a euphoric “rush.”
 This is followed almost immediately by a crash, which is characterized by exhaustion, depression, anxiety, and irritability, and increased urges to eat and sleep.
 The effects of the crash can last several days.
 [13] [14]

-After the crash period, those addicted to crack will enter into a prolonged withdrawal phase, where they experience exhaustion and fatigue, irritability, and an inability to concentrate.
-This protracted withdrawal phase can last for up to 10 weeks, and is also characterized by drug cravings.
+After the crash, people addicted to crack enter a prolonged withdrawal phase, where they experience exhaustion, fatigue, irritability, and an inability to concentrate.
+This protracted withdrawal phase can last for up to 10 weeks and is characterized by intense drug cravings.

 Risk Factors for Crack Addiction

-- Neighborhoods: People living in poorer urban neighborhoods tend to have higher exposure to crack.
+- Neighborhood: People living in poorer urban neighborhoods tend to have higher exposure to crack.

 - Social/economic disadvantage: Those who have lower levels of economic and social capital are at increased risk for all kinds of addiction, including crack addiction.

-- Family history: There is a known genetic link in addictive disorders, and a family history of addiction increases a person’s risk.
+- Family history: There is a known genetic link for addictive disorders.
+A family history of addiction increases a person’s risk.

-- Mental health: There is a high rate of co-morbidity between mental illness and addiction, and people with mental health issues are much more likely to develop an addiction.
+- Mental health: There is a high rate of co-morbidity between mental illness and addiction.
+People with mental health issues are more likely to develop an addiction.

-- Trauma: Having a trauma history or experiencing adverse experiences as a child predisposes a person to addiction in later life.
+- Trauma: Having a history of trauma or experiencing adverse experiences as a child predisposes a person to addiction later in life.

-Being predisposed to an addiction does not guarantee that you will develop one.
-While these factors can make you more vulnerable to addiction, they can only develop into an addiction when a person chooses to use drugs, normally on a regular basis.
+Being predisposed to addiction does not mean that you will definitely develop a dependence on substances.
+While these factors can make you more vulnerable to addiction, they can only develop into an addiction when you choose to use drugs on a regular basis.

 Signs of Crack Abuse

-At first, people who abuse crack may be able to hide their habit from people close to them.
-They may be containing their use to certain times and be able to maintain their normal schedule and responsibilities.
-Over time, this becomes less true, and loved ones may begin noticing some of the following warning signs:
+At first, people who abuse crack are typically able to hide their habit from people close to them.
+They are able to limit their crack use to certain times, maintain a normal schedule, and keep up with their responsibilities.
+Over time, the crack habit becomes more intense and starts taking over their lives.
+As a result, loved ones may begin noticing some of the following warning signs of crack abuse:

 - Becoming less reliable (e.g., missing work)